Home / SMSFs / SMSF strategies and checklists / Small APRA funds: What are they and why would I need one?

 Compared to most retail and industry super funds, SAFs are quite flexible.
 For some people, they actually provide a better alternative than their more popular sibling, the SMSF.

-One of the key differences between SAFs and SMSFs is that the trustee of a SAF must be a professional licensed trustee company, rather the fund members being the trustee as occurs in SMSFs.
+One of the key differences between SAFs and SMSFs is that the trustee of a SAF must be a professional licensed trustee company, rather than the fund members being the trustee, as is the case with SMSFs.

 Learn more about how SMSFs work.